2023 Best Allied Health Professions Trade Schools in Kansas

 Top 10 Best Allied Health Professions Schools

 Our analysis found Washburn University to be the best school for allied health professions students who want to pursue a degree in Kansas.
-Located in the midsize city of Topeka, Washburn University is a public college with a medium-sized student population.
+Located in the city of Topeka, Washburn University is a public school with a medium-sized student population.

 Full Allied Health Professions at Washburn University Report

 A rank of #4 on this year’s list means University of Kansas is a great place for allied health professions students.
-Located in the small city of Lawrence, KU is a public college with a fairly large student population.
+Located in the small city of Lawrence, KU is a public school with a very large student population.

 Full Allied Health Professions at Kansas State University Report